maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 For example, when tracking a specific vehicle's path over time, Ignite can execute the query entirely on the node containing that vehicle's data, avoiding costly network transfers between nodes.

+> [!note]
-> **Note**: The first part of a composite primary key (in our case, `vehicle_id`) is used as the affinity key by default in Ignite.
+> The first part of a composite primary key (in our case, `vehicle_id`) is used as the affinity key by default in Ignite.
 This means data with the same vehicle ID will be stored on the same node, optimizing queries that search for a specific vehicle's history.

 ## Executing the Schema Test